How Much Does a Home Appraisal Cost in Arizona?

 While there’s no such thing as a free certified home appraisal, there are free online tools, such as HomeLight’s Home Value Estimator (HVE), that can quickly give you a ballpark idea of what your home might be worth.

-Simply answer a few questions about your home, and our HVE will use recent sales records for other properties in your area and public data to provide a free home value estimate in under two minutes.
+Simply answer a few questions about your home, and our HVE will use recent sales records for other properties in your area and public data to provide a free home value estimate in less than two minutes.
 This type of estimate doesn’t qualify as a replacement for an official appraisal required by lenders, but it may inform your decision when looking to remodel or if you’re just curious about how much your home has potentially changed in value.

 Find a Top Arizona Real Estate Agent